DanielCEvans/Data-Preprocessing-of-IMDB-Data/README.md

 <img width="910" alt="3" src="https://user-images.githubusercontent.com/65587875/101319337-e8bf0180-38b5-11eb-8b8a-b6586f305b02.png">

--	Due to the sheer size of the dataset, we decided to remove what we thought we unnecessary variables and to filter out certain observations to make the dataset more manageable.
+-	Due to the sheer size of the dataset, I decided to remove what I thought were unnecessary variables and to filter out certain observations to make the dataset more manageable.
--	We removed the variables ‘originalTitle’, ‘endYear’.
+-	I removed the variables ‘originalTitle’, ‘endYear’.
       - The original title variable repeated the same information as the ‘primary title’ variable for a lot of cases.
       - A large amount of data was missing for the ‘endYear’ variable.
-- We filtered out all observations where the average movie rating was less than 2, and the number of votes cast for the movie was less than 50.
+- I filtered out all observations where the average movie rating was less than 2, and the number of votes cast for the movie was less than 50.
 This significantly reduced the size of the dataset which made it much easier to work with.
 - The structure of the dataset was then examined.
 Most of the variable datatypes were imported correctly, with the exception of ‘titleType’ which should be a factor, and ‘startYear’ which should be an integer.
 - The required data conversions were then carried out.
 - The final dataset consists of character, logical, numeric, factor, and integer variables.